Generalized virial theorem for contact Hamiltonian systems: Virial theorem for a contact Hamiltonian system

-We assume that upon taking the limit \(T \rightarrow \infty\), the right hand side does not blow up.
-This holds if the function \(f\) remains bounded along its time evolution.
-Then we get eqn (\ref{vir1}) upon taking \(T \rightarrow \infty\). \\
+We assume that upon taking the limit $T \rightarrow \infty$, the right-hand side does not blow up.
+This holds if the function $f$ remains bounded along its time evolution.
+Then we get Eq. (\ref{vir1}) upon taking $T \rightarrow \infty$.